xzzz9097/SpotifyKit/README.md

 	if	let descriptor = event.paramDescriptor(forKeyword: keyDirectObject),
 		let urlString  = descriptor.stringValue,
 		let url        = URL(string: urlString) {
-		swiftify.saveToken(from: url)
+		spotifyManager.saveToken(from: url)
 	}
 }
 ```
-Now Swiftify is fully authenticated with your user account and you can use all the methods it provides.
+Now SpotifyKit is fully authenticated with your user account and you can use all the methods it provides.

 ## Usage
 All methods send HTTP request through URLSession API and report the results with simple callbacks